The Relationship Between African Americans, Afro-Caribbean Americans, and Addiction

 Finding Addiction Treatment for African Americans and Afro-Caribbean Americans

 Treatment options are available for a host of ethnicities and faiths.
 Furthermore, some facilities offer gender-specific treatment.
-Getting treated for alcoholism or drug addiction should be done in the care of a professional facility with 24-hour monitoring, providing patients more support for their recovery.
-Individuals have access to innovative holistic treatments they would not have access to if detoxing at home.
+Getting treated for alcoholism or drug addiction should be done in the care of a licensed facility with 24-hour monitoring, providing patients more support for their recovery.
+Individuals may have access to innovative holistic treatments they would not have access to if detoxing at home.
 Support groups and counseling are also available.
-All-inclusive treatment facilities are available to assist you or a loved one heal.
-Contact a compassionate treatment provider today, and get your life back on track.
+Contact a compassionate treatment provider today.